Winnipeg Jets: Broadcasters

 The majority of the Jets' home market is marked in orange.

 Bell Media served as the initial media rightsholder for the Jets, under a 10-year deal covering both radio and television.

 TSN is the regional television broadcaster of the Jets for games not broadcast by Sportsnet or Amazon Prime Video; games are televised on TSN3 in Manitoba, Saskatchewan, Nunavut, the Northwest Territories (shared with the Calgary Flames and Edmonton Oilers outside of Manitoba), and parts of Northwestern Ontario (shared with the Toronto Maple Leafs).
 Initially, Jets games were carried on a dedicated feed of TSN in the team's market, "TSN Jets", which was sold as a subscription-based pay television service separate from the national TSN network.
 In 2014, with the realignment of TSN into regional feeds, Jets telecasts moved to TSN3 and the separate TSN Jets channel was discontinued.
 The team renewed its television rights with TSN3 on October 5, 2020.

-Dan Robertson and Kevin Sawyer serve as the respective play-by-play announcer and colour commentator for Jets broadcasts on TSN3, with John Lu reporting at rinkside.
+Dan Robertson and Kevin Sawyer serve as the respective play-by-play announcer and colour commentator for Jets broadcasts on TSN3, with Sara Orlesky reporting at rinkside.
 Previously, Dennis Beyak served as the primary play-by-play voice for the Jets until his retirement at the end of the 2021–22 NHL season.
 Beyak's previous partners include Kevin Sawyer, Ray Ferraro, and Shane Hnidy.
 Hnidy was the team's lead colour commentator from the 2011–12 to 2016–17 seasons and has since moved to AT&T SportsNet Rocky Mountain to cover the Vegas Golden Knights in 2017.

 Corus Entertainment has held the Jets radio rights since the 2020–21 season, as part of a seven-year agreement signed in 2020.
 CJOB and CJKR-FM Power 97 serve as co-flagships, simulcasting all games on AM and FM radio.
-Paul Edmonds and Mitchell Clinton (previously Mitch Thomas) serve as on-air play-by-play team.
+Paul Edmonds and Mitchell Clinton (previously Jamie Thomas) serve as on-air play-by-play team.
 CJOB served as the radio home of their original incarnation from 1972 to 1982, and again from 1992 to 1996.
 (CJKR-FM solely airs Jets games in the event of scheduling conflicts with Winnipeg Blue Bombers football on CJOB.)
 CFRW, TSN Radio 1290, served as the flagship radio station of the team from 2011 to 2020, with Edmonds on play-by-play alongside Brian Munz.
 They were occasionally joined by Beyak, who took over radio play-by-play when TSN was not involved in the television broadcast.
 Munz also occasionally substituted for Beyak on TSN.